o3de/o3de.org/content/docs/release-notes/archive/22-05-0/feature-state.md

 toc: true
 ---

-The **Open 3D Engine (O3DE)** feature grid is a record of the state of each feature system within O3DE, and its current state of support.
+The **Open 3D Engine (O3DE)** feature grid is a record of the state of each feature system within O3DE and its current state of support.
 The feature grids contained on this page were generated for the 22.05.0 release.
-For an up to date feature grid, see the [o3de/community feature grid](https://o3de.github.io/community/features/form.html).
+For an up-to-date feature grid, see the [o3de/community feature grid](https://o3de.github.io/community/features/form.html).

 Features are reported via each individual O3DE Special Interest Group (SIG).
 For more information about each SIG and their responsibilities, see the [o3de/community repository](https://github.com/o3de/community/) on GitHub.